SPECIAL EDUCATIONAL NEEDS POLICY

 Stage 2 (ASI) – The class teacher (supported by the SENco, if necessary) will;

-- Write a Learning Plan, in conjunction with parents and pupil and ensure the SENco has a copy.
+- Write a Learning Plan or SEMH support plan, in conjunction with parents and pupil and ensure the SENco has a copy.

 - The class teacher will make sure that any relevant SEN information they may receive is passed on to the SENco and Headteacher, where appropriate.